 eData is an Institutional Repository for STFC researchers who have a responsibility or requirement to deposit data (including software), especially data and software that underpin research publications, and data and software where the funding body or publisher requires its registration, archiving and preservation. eData does not replace subject-based, national, or STFC Facility data repositories that STFC researchers use.
 Researchers should check with their Funder or Facility for any specific requirements on where to deposit data.

 Data deposit should be in line with any Data Management Plan associated with the research project.

 Software deposit should be in line with any Software Management Plan associated with the research project.

 eData offers a complete service for the deposit, registration, preservation, discovery, sharing and citation of data.

 eData is not intended to store:

-- data still in active (live) use by research projects,
+- data still in active (live) use by research projects

-- data that is confidential or sensitive,
+- data that is confidential, sensitive, or contains personal information

-- software that has been licensed by STFC for commercial use.
+- software that has been licensed by STFC for commercial use

 - Depositors are required to accept and comply with deposit conditions.